kepano/obsidian-minimal/README.md

 ### Distributing Minimal forks

 Minimal is licensed under the MIT License which allows you to modify and redistribute the code, however you must preserve the copyright and license notice in your CSS file.
+This includes any code you may extract as standalone snippets.

 **If you would like to distribute a fork of Minimal please keep my [Buy me a coffee](https://www.buymeacoffee.com/kepano) link present in your Readme.**